 The operations of the Consolidated Fund and the National Loans Fund (NLF) - the two key central government funds - are central to an understanding of the accounting arrangements for government debt and cash management, and the role of the DMA.
 The Consolidated Fund accounts for most central government expenditure and receipts, except for borrowing and financing transactions that are accounted for by the NLF and the DMA.
 The NLF is the government's main borrowing account.
-It also funds some government lending, particularly to local authorities via the Public Works Loan Board.
-The NLF balances the Consolidated Fund at the end of each day.
+The NLF balances the Consolidated Fund at the end of each business day.

-Essentially the DMA's role is to meet the financing needs of the NLF, both in terms of long-term (debt management) and short-term requirements and to meet the NLF's day-to-day cash needs (cash management of both surplus and deficit cash positions).
+Essentially the DMA's role is to meet the financing needs of the NLF, both in terms of long-term (debt management) and shortterm requirements and to meet the NLF's day-to-day cash needs (cash management of both surplus and deficit cash positions).
 All lending by the DMA to the market when the government has excess cash is an asset of the DMA, while DMA borrowing from the market is a liability.
-Day-to-day borrowing and lending largely takes the form of the issuance of Treasury bills and repo and reverse repo transactions with the DMO's commercial counterparties.
+Day-to-day borrowing and lending largely takes the form of the issuance of Treasury bills, and repo and reverse repo transactions with the DMO's commercial counterparties.
 These latter transactions are collateralised, usually using gilts.
 For this purpose the DMA holds a large gilt portfolio, a significant proportion of which was bought from the former National Investments and Loans Office (NILO) early in the life of the DMA to underpin the DMO's cash management operations.

 The Debt Management Office undertakes gilt issuance operations via the DMA on behalf of the NLF.
-The NLF creates the gilt which is to be issued and sells it to the DMA from where it is sold on to the market.
+The NLF creates the gilt that is to be issued and sells it to the DMA from where it is sold on to the market.
 The responsibility for paying gilt coupons and redeeming debt on maturity falls to the NLF, as gilts remain the liability of the NLF.
 The DMA also periodically undertakes secondary market gilt transactions in relatively small volumes.